Cal009/mildew-in-cherry-trees/README.md

 - The photos used on the home and sign-up page are from This Open-Source site.
 - The images used for the gallery page were taken from this other open-source site.

+### Heroku

+- The App live link is: `https://YOUR_APP_NAME.herokuapp.com/`
+- Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
+- The project was deployed to Heroku using the following steps.

+1. Log in to Heroku and create an App
+2. At the Deploy tab, select GitHub as the deployment method.
+3. Select your repository name and click Search.
+Once it is found, click Connect.
+4. Select the branch you want to deploy, then click Deploy Branch.
+5. The deployment process should happen smoothly if all deployment files are fully functional.
+Click the button Open App on the top of the page to access your App.
+6. If the slug size is too large, then add large files not required for the app to the .slugignore file.

 ## Acknowledgements (optional)